Niehove: Christianity

 The early relation of Suxwort with Christianity was troublesome.
 In 754, Saint Boniface was killed near Dokkum by a mob of bandits from the east of the Lauwerszee which probably referred to the area around Suxwort.
 His successor Willehad arrived in Suxwort in 777 and had to flee for his life.
 Ludger, the next missionary, did manage to christen the village in 804, and the first wooden church was built.
 The current church was built around 1230 and has no transepts.
 It was extended in the 15th century, and the west wing was renewed in 1619.

 Recent history

 Niehove was home to 310 people in 1840.
 In the late-19th century, a part of the terp was excavated.
 In 1991, the entire village of Niehove was designated a protected site.
-Niehove used to part of the municipality of Oldehove.
+Niehove used to be part of the municipality of Oldehove.
 In 1990, it became part of Zuidhorn, and in 2019, it became part of Westerkwartier.